 Which Functions Do Companies Outsource For Innovation?

 When you think of innovation in the business world, you probably think of strategy or product decisions.
 But that's not where companies are spending their outsourcing dollars.
-Deloitte's 2016 survey found that organizations are outsourcing in the areas you'd probably expect:

 Many companies outsource basic IT tasks: server maintenance, help desk staffing, network management, and so on.
 But the most common types of IT tasks to outsource are ones where innovation is crucial: application development tops the list at 64%.
 And applications can drive a huge amount of innovation.